Chlorine is a popular pool sanitizer but also comes with health concerns. Fortunately, these natural pool chlorine alternatives work great!

 During the months of hot summer days, many turn to swimming pools to escape the heat.
-Chlorine has long been used to “sanitize” pool water, making it safe after being subjected to microbes, germs, viruses, and many other things.
+People have been using chlorine to “sanitize” pool water for a long time.
+Chlorine helps to control microbes, germs, viruses, and many other things.
 But some people are opposed to chlorine for various reasons.
 Fortunately, there are natural alternatives that will help keep your pool clean.

 Pool Chlorine Alternatives that are Natural